 LPN Shade sails

-South Shore Recreation Area, with disc golf and trail system
+South Shore Recreation Area, with disc golf, trail system, boat dock, picnic shelter

 20 new benches at beaches and golf courses